Key Takeaway

 AI process guardrail

-Do not rely on "employee judgment" alone for AI data handling.
-Publish explicit allowed/prohibited data rules and enforce them technically where feasible.
+Avoid relying solely on employee judgment for AI data handling.
+Publish explicit allowed and prohibited data rules, then enforce them technically where feasible.

-NIST states the Privacy Framework is voluntary and structured around Core, Profiles, and Implementation Tiers.
+The NIST Privacy Framework is voluntary and structured around Core, Profiles, and Implementation Tiers.
 For SMB teams, the practical approach is:

 - use NIST CSF 2.0 to organize cyber risk lifecycle work (govern, identify, protect, detect, respond, recover)